Part of the Clearbraces.ie network

 Dental veneers are thin shells that are custom crafted and bonded to the surface of the teeth.
 Although they can be fabricated from different materials, most often porcelain is used because of its durability and realistic appearance.

 Veneers require minimal tooth preparation, relative to other cosmetic dental procedures, veneers can achieve outstanding improvements in color, alignment, size discrepancies, and general appearance.

-To see what a difference veneers and cosmetic dentistry can make in a smile, go to our gallery.
+You will see the difference veneers and cosmetic dentistry can make in a smile in our gallery below.

 There are two stages, each stage lasting two hours with a three week period in between.

 On the first visit the teeth are prepared and an impression taken, temporary crowns/veneers are fitted.
 At the second stage appointment, the temporary crowns/veneers are removed and permanent ones are fitted.

 Veneers make teeth look natural and healthy, and because they are very thin and are held in place by a special strong bond (rather like super-glue) very little preparation of the tooth is needed.